rybla/riib11.github.io/_posts/2019-08-13-weighting-democracy.md

 Much of the USA's political success is popularly attributed to its faithful practice of Democracy.
 Some plausible positive contributions of Democracy are:

 **1. relative political stability**

 **2. political representation for citizens**

 **3. citizen participation in politics**

 **4. moderation of power-hungry politians**

 **5. federated legislation executive power**

 **6. cohesive national identity**

-Additionally, the USA does not practice absolute democracy.

 ## The Downsides of Democracy